Sanctions for particularly serious cases

 Back to top

 In the criminal courts, one of the purposes of sentencing is to punish people for offending.
-When making its decision passing sentence, the criminal court will look carefully at the personal circumstances of the offender.
+When passing sentence, the criminal court will look carefully at the personal circumstances of the offender.
 In contrast, the purpose of the Fitness to Practise Committee when deciding on a sanction in a case about criminal offences is to achieve our overarching objective of public protection.
 When doing so, the Committee will think about promoting and maintaining the health, safety and wellbeing of the public, public confidence in nurses, midwives and nursing associates, and professional standards.

 What about criminal sentences that haven’t yet been fully served?